denten-books/plain-text/0-intro.md

 "see," and "think" give rise to object-oriented phenomenology and the internet of things.
-A new generation of artificially "intelligent" objects, things like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, enter the networked public sphere as seemingly independent agents.
-Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft *Surface* and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82;
+A new generation of artificially "intelligent" objects, things like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, enter the networked public sphere as seemingly independent agents.[^ln-winner] Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft *Surface* and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82;